The Arizona Open Meeting Law A.R.S. 33–1804 / Condo A.R.S. 33–1248

 Rules for Tape Recording and Video Recording of Association Meetings

 Associations must allow tape recording or videotaping open meetings:

 Persons attending may tape record or videotape those portions of the meetings of the board of directors and meetings of the members that are open.
 The board of directors of the association may adopt reasonable rules governing the taping of open portions of the meetings of the board and the membership, but such rules shall not preclude such tape recording or videotaping by those attending.
-Boards can no longer require advance notice of audio or videotaping open board meetings.
-The board can pass a rule precluding those attending from audiotaping or videotaping an open board meeting if the board audio or videotapes the open board meeting and makes the unedited videotapes available to members on request without restrictions on its use as evidence in any dispute resolution process.
+Boards cannot require advance notice of audio or videotaping open board meetings.
+The board can pass a rule precluding those attending from audiotaping or videotaping an open board meeting if the board audio or video tapes the open board meeting and makes the unedited videotapes available to members on request without restrictions on its use as evidence in any dispute resolution process.